 Relax.
 If your primary (or initial) goal is building muscle, developing better-looking abs and increasing upper body strength, there’s no reason to shell out thousands of dollars.
-A quality set of adjustable dumbbells is the perfect way to start your bodybuilding program – and they’ll only cost you hundreds of dollars, not thousands.
+A set of the best adjustable dumbbells is the perfect way to start your bodybuilding program – and they’ll only cost you hundreds of dollars, not thousands.
 Just as attractive as their price is their durability; if you don’t abuse adjustable dumbbells, they should last a lifetime.

-Bowflex SelectTech 552 Adjustable Dumbbells (Pair)
+1. Bowflex SelectTech 552 Adjustable Dumbbells (Pair)

 It’s nearly impossible to watch late night TV for more than an hour without seeing ads for Bowflex products.
 If you didn’t know anything about fitness equipment, you might think Bowflex was just another fly-by-night company pitching sub-standard products on infomercials.
 Guess again.
 Bowflex is well known for making terrific equipment and their SelectTech 552 dumbbells are just one example.

 What’s also obvious is that these dumbbells are the “dial-a-weight” style, meaning you don’t have to manually add or remove weights; you just select your preferred amount of weight while the dumbbells are in their holder, and when you pick them up, the system will have added the correct number of plates to the bar.
 This style of dumbbell is more expensive than the ones which require you to do the work manually, but it’s incredibly convenient.

-Another plus to this Bowflex SelectTech model is that it gives you a bigger choice of weight than most competitors, from five pounds all the way up to 52 ½ pounds (the adjustable dial system increases weight in 2 ½ pound increments).
+Another plus to this Bowflex SelectTech model is that it gives you a bigger choice of adjustable weight than most competitors, from five pounds all the way up to 52 ½ pounds (the adjustable dial system increases weight in 2 ½ pound increments).
 That may not be enough for competitive athletes or advanced workout warriors, but it’s a great weight range for those who are just starting out and slowly building their strength.

 Specifications for the Bowflex SelectTech 552 Adjustable Dumbbells:

-Power Block Elite Dumbbells
+2. Power Block Elite Dumbbells